Los Angeles LGBTQ Divorce Attorneyget your free case evaluation

 Residency Requirements for Gay Divorce in Los Angeles

 California has a residency requirement for divorcing heterosexual couples.
 The same is not true for LGBT couples.
 Why?
 For years, California was one of a handful of states to recognize the right of same-sex couples to marry.
-As a result, LGBT couples from across the nation visited the state to tie the knot.
+As a result, LGBTQ couples from across the nation visited the state to tie the knot.
 Today, those couples may find that it is difficult to get divorced back in their home states.
 While marriage is legal nationwide, many states are making it very tough for couples to exercise their rights.
 As a result, getting divorced may take a while or be a long, drawn-out process.

 Divorce Will Take a Minimum of Six Months